Create and target an environment

-The deployment history view within environments provides the following advantages -
+The deployment history view within environments provides the following advantages.

-Drilldown into the job details reveals the listing of commits and work items that were newly deployed to the environment -
+Drill down into the job details reveals the listing of commits and work items that were newly deployed to the environment.

-- Navigate to the specific environment that you would like to authorize.
+- Navigate to the specific Environment that you would like to authorize.

-- Click on overflow menu button located at the top right part of the page next to "Add resource" and choose Security to view the settings.
+- Click on overflow menu button located at the top-right part of the page next to "Add resource" and choose Security to view the settings.

 - In the User permissions blade, click on +Add to add a User or group and select a suitable Role.

-Pipeline permissionsPipeline permissions can be used to authorize either all or specific pipelines for deploying to the environment of concern.
+Pipeline permissions can be used to authorize all or selected pipelines for deployment to the environment.